What is NMAT?

 Generally, the highest of all scores are considered by the B-schools.
 However, some institutes may follow different policies for the same.
 The related information can be found at the respective websites of the B-schools.

 - What is the fee for NMAT application?

 For early registration, you need to pay Rs.
-2300 as the application fee along with the applicable taxes.
+2800 as the application fee along with the applicable taxes.
 The fee remains same for retake tests.
-In case you apply during the extended registration period, you will have to pay Rs.
-2800 along with the required taxes.
+For rescheduling, you will have to pay Rs.
+1200 along with the required taxes.
 Besides, you can send scores to upto five schools/programmes within the standard registration fee.